Skip to main content

 When a card transaction is canceled or adjusted, you may receive money back through either a refund or a reversal.
 Here's how each works and what to expect.

-Updated over 2 weeks ago
+Updated over a week ago

-Refund vs. Reversal — What's the difference?
+Refund vs. Reversal — What’s the Difference?

 Refund